Recorded on 22nd February 2008, at Goethe Institut Lissabon, Lisbon, Portugal.

 Guilherme Rodrigues is a cellist, improviser and composer from Lisboa, Portugal.

-started to learn cello and trumpet when he was seven at Orquestra Metropolitana de Lisboa and later in Conservatório Nacional de Música de Lisboa to study classical and music theory until his twenty-three.
-With an intuitive approach to improvisation and exploration of the timbres......more
+He was born in 1988 in Lisboa and started to learn cello and trumpet when he was seven at Orquestra Metropolitana de Lisboa and later in Conservatório Nacional de Música de Lisboa to study classical and music theory until his twenty-three.
+With an intuitive approach to improvisation and exploration of the timbres... ... more